ash674/nandakumar_a_python/README.md

 ## Prequisites :
 All you need is [python3!](https://www.python.org/downloads/) to play

-clone the project navigate to the correct directory - cd directory name - and run the [nandakumar_a_python/game.py](game.py) file in a python terminal window for macOS/linux
+clone the project navigate to the correct directory - [cd directory name](nandakumar_a_python) - and run the [game.py](game.py) file in a python terminal window for macOS/linux

 ## Rules
 The rules are the same as the classic game :